Collaboration

 Local artists

-Gessnerallee is a centre for contemporary performative arts and cooperates with local, national and international artists in the fields of research, production, presentation and touring.
-We are interested in working with experienced artists, emerging artists and newcomers.
-We see ourselves as hosts, collaborators and enablers, and in our decisions we emphasise the importance of making both sustainable, long-term collaborations and short-term projects possible.
+Gessnerallee is a venue for contemporary performing arts and cooperates with local, national and international artists in the areas of research, production, presentation and touring.
+We are interested in working with experienced artists, young artists and career changers.
+We see ourselves as hosts, collaborators and facilitators, and in our decisions we attach great importance to enabling both sustainable, long-term collaborations and short-term projects with the artists working at the venue.

-Our focus is on working with artists who are characterised by a high degree of reflection on social and/or aesthetic issues, who have a need to further develop their artistic and aesthetic practice, who are happy to take risks and at the same time are sensitive to diversity and inclusion-related topics and issues.
+Our focus is on working with artists who are characterised by a high degree of reflection on social and/or aesthetic issues, who have a need to further develop their artistic and aesthetic practice, who are willing to take risks and who are sensitive to diversity and inclusion-related issues and practices.

-Artistic work is always a process that goes hand in hand with decisions in favour of a certain aesthetic, a certain form, a certain theme - and thus leaves out other possibilities.
-Within the field of tension between the demand for openness and the necessity of omission, the ability to empathise, generosity, the joy of sharing and making transparent decisions are important components of good collaboration for us.
-A further focal point for us is the constant examination of the question of for whom we produce artistic works and how we can make the stay in our spaces as accessible, pleasant and stimulating as possible for a diverse audience.
-We therefore welcome the willingness to consider the visitor's perspective, interest in the creative use of forms of access (such as audio description, sign language, relaxed performance, multilingual surtitles, etc.) and collaboration on the design of communication materials.
+Artistic work is always a process that involves decisions about specific aesthetics and forms – and thus leaves out other possibilities.
+Between the demand for openness and the necessity of omission, we believe that the ability to empathise, generosity, the joy of sharing and making transparent decisions are important components of good collaboration.
+Another focus for us is the constant examination of the question of for whom we present artistic works and how we can make a visit to our premises as accessible, pleasant and stimulating as possible for a diverse audience.
+That is why we welcome the willingness to consider the visitor's perspective, the interest in the creative use of accessibility tools (such as audio description, sign language, relaxed performances, multilingual surtitles, etc.) and the collaboration on public relations work.

 Programme decisions

-The programme team for Gessnerallee's theatre, dance and performance programme is made up of the theatre directors (Kathrin Veser, Miriam Walther) and the dramaturgues (Isabel Gatzke, Noa Winter).
-The curatorial processes are supported by two permanent agents for diversity (Manuel Gerst, Ramona Unterberg), as well as two production managers (Anja Mayer, Aline Stäheli) and the technical director (Piotr Rybkowski).
+Responsibility for decisions regarding the theatre, dance and performance programme at Gessnerallee lies with the theatre directors (Kathrin Veser, Miriam Walther) and the dramaturgues (Isabel Gatzke, Noa Winter).
+The curatorial process is supported by other team members, including in particular the two agents for diversity (Manuel Gerst, Ramona Unterberg), the two production managers (Anja Mayer, Aline Stäheli) and the technical director (Piotr Rybkowski).

 Funding situation since 2024